hslu-ige-laes/lcm/docs/docs/installation/startApp.md

 # Start applicaton
 ## R Portable
 - Execute `lcmStartApp.bat` in the application folder
-- A Web browser will open and display the application
+- A Web browser will open and display the empty application
 - To quit the application, simply close the browser window

 <hr>